ancillaryfactory/WP-Theme-File-Duplicator/readme.txt

 Tags: theme, template, admin
 Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 1.0
+Stable tag: 1.1

 Clone an existing template file from the Wordpress admin area.
 Go to Appearance -> Add Page Template

 == Description ==

-This is a small utility that allows theme authors to clone an existing template file, to avoid having to download, rename and re-upload new files via FTP.
+Clone an existing template file without uploading new files via FTP.
 Optionally, a user can add a template name, so that the new file will begin with
 `
 <?php
 /*